aiidateam/aiida-website/docs/news/posts/2025-10-10-aiida-renku-integration.md

 Sounds great, now, where's the catch?
 While uploading the data to MCA makes it, in principle, available to the world,  exported AiiDA archives are not directly human-readable.
-This is because they are _not_ just a classical directory (and file) trees, but a compressed file with a specific format that was designed for performance[^1].
+This is because they are _not_ just classical directory (and file) trees, but compressed files with a specific format that was designed for performance[^1].
 Therefore, exploring the data is not straightforward, and typically required users to install AiiDA locally, including complex system dependencies like PostgreSQL and RabbitMQ[^2], download the archive, and use AiiDA's API and CLI to explore the computational data.

 This barrier meant that the data hosted on MCA was effectively locked in to users already familiar with AiiDA or willing to invest the necessary time to learn it.